shakenfist/kerbside/docs/operator_guide/config.md

 | TRAFFIC_OUTPUT_PATH  | String  (default /tmp)  | Where to write traffic inspection logs to if enabled.      |

 ## Logging and Monitoring Settings
+The VDI proxy provides Prometheus style metrics on port 9999 (configurable using the `PROMETHEUS_METRICS_PORT` configuration option).
+These metric values are also be logged for later processing if desired.
+Values tracked include:
+* Number of active console sessions.
+* Number of active console channels.
+* Bandwidth and latency information for each console channel.
+* REST API request statuses as a metric with labels for each HTTP status code.
+* REST API request response latency as a histogram per HTTP status code.

 | Configuration option  | Type  | Description  |
 |-----------------------|-------|--------------|
 | LOG_OUTPUT_PATH  | String    | Where to write logs to.
 If stdout, then stdout is used, if blank syslog is used.  |
 | LOG_OUTPUT_JSON  | Boolean  (default False)  | If true, log entries are in JSON. |
 | LOG_VERBOSE  | Boolean  (default False)  | Whether to log verbose debugging information.      |
 | PROMETHEUS_METRICS_PORT  | Integer  (default 13003)  | The TCP port that the prometheus metrics HTTP server will listen on.    |